swcurran/didwebvh-info/docs/implementers-guide/witnesses.md

 DID Controller (where they publish the DID's `did.jsonl` file) as well as its DNS entry.

-`did:tdw` witnesses have been specified to be simple to implement and use.
+`did:webvh` witnesses have been specified to be simple to implement and use.
 Their power and effectiveness will come in how they are deployed within specific, governed ecosystems.